FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 === Docker
 Docker is a tool that introduced the concept of containers to the masses.
-#footnote(
+#footnote[
-  "BSD had a similar feature: jails for a while; however they were not used by the masses, since Linux did not support it.", )
+  BSD had a similar feature: jails for a while; however it never reached mass-market adoption, since Linux did not support it.", ]

 It is a platform for developers and sysadmins to develop, deploy, and run applications with containers.
 Docker is integrated with DockerHub, a registry of Docker images, which are pre-built containers that include everything needed to run an application.
-DockerHub is a public registry, but we can also host our own private registry.
+DockerHub is a public registry, but as Docker is a free and open-source software, one can also host theiw own private registry.

 While the runtime environment is given with a Docker image, the Docker command line interface (CLI) provides many options that allow us to customize the